koustubhmoharir/linux/_posts/2024-11-16-improving-usability.md

 set-window-option -g mode-keys vi

 # Ctrl + A followed by y will enable copy mode and move to the line above the prompt
-bind y copy-mode -e\; send-keys -X cursor-up
+bind y copy-mode -e\; send-keys k0

 # Allow moving between panes with the hjkl keys too (not just arrow keys)
 bind h select-pane -L